pluralsight/guides/draft/interesting-apis/real-time-sms-sentiment-visualization-with-twilio-fanout-cloud-and-isomorphic-react/article.md

 fanout.publish(config.channel, msg);
 ```

 Just like that, we're on our way to make a real-time application.
-In the following section, we'll set up a client with React and finish the application.
+In the following section, we'll set up a the view with React.

 # Creating the view with React